-Ms. Johnson says the contracts can protect the parents’ investment by stating that, if the home is sold, they will receive their down payment back, with 5-per-cent interest, for example.
+Ms. Brunner says the contracts can protect the parents’ investment by stating that, if the home is sold, they will receive their down payment back, with 5-per-cent interest, for example.

-“Make it a business partnership rather than a handout,” Ms. Johnson says.
+“Make it a business partnership rather than a handout,” Ms. Brunner says.

 Failing to involve children in home-buying – and the responsibilities of home ownership – can lead to children underappreciating the value of what they been given.

-“They don’t realize the value of what they’re receiving,” Ms. Johnson says.
+“They don’t realize the value of what they’re receiving,” Ms. Brunner says.